bvandenbergdaves/Hopfield_Network_App/README.md

 ## Animations
 Some example animations are provided in this repo.
 The black and white image on the left of each gif represents the network state, while the blue and red image represents the network activation.
+The closer to blue a neuron looks, the higher its activation, and the higher the chance that it will be in an on state during the next iteration (if it is chosen to fire).
+The animation is intended to show the slow convergence of the network towards a memorized pattern (the image segment) which is often evident in the activation pattern of the neurons.